 Because darkness is more than the abscense of light.
 It can be a nurturing presence, an invitation to slow down and look inwards.
 To notice things we don’t see when it’s light.
 The starlight, the shadow world, the way our senses sharpen when we can’t rely solely on our eyesight.
 It can be so very restful – if we heed that invitation.
 But we rarely do.
 It’s not built into our culture to let the changes of seasons affect our lives like that, to allow for slow periods, for hibernation and gestation.

-Well, you know my thoughts on this.
-Our culture has got it all wrong and I want to do it differently.
+Well, you know how I feel about that.
+I want to do it differently.
 Celebrating the winter solstice is part of it.

-And I know Christmas is around the corner.
+I know Christmas is around the corner.
 The last thing you might want is another thing on your to do-list.
 But it doesn’t have to be like that.
-It can be simple, a noticing, a conscious slowing down and noticing.
+It can be simple.
+A noticing, a conscious slowing down and noticing.

-It can be a moment in the evening when the house is quiet, to turn off the lights and light a candle.
+It can be a moment in the evening when the house is quiet when you turn off the lights and light a candle.
 A moment spent pondering what you’re leaving behind in the dark, and what you’re inviting in as you move into the light.

-So, this is what will happen in our home tomorrow:
+So, this is what will happen in our home on the 21st:

-2. In the afternoon when the kids are back from school, we’ll decorate the Christmas tree.
+2. we’ll decorate the Christmas tree – finally!
 The lights from the tree will be the exception to the rule of no electrical light, because Christmas trees are magical.

-3. we’ll light a fire , inside or outside depending on weather.
-(The fire represents the returning light but you don’t have to make a thing of it if you don’t want to, kids love a good fire regardless).
+4. Back home, we’ll light a fire , inside or outside depending on weather.
+(The fire represents the returning light but you don’t have to make it into a thing if you don’t want to, kids love a good fire regardless).

-5. We’ll have a simple, picnic style feast lit by all the candles we can find in the house.
+6. We’ll have a picnic style feast lit by all the candles we can find in the house.
 Nothing that needs to be cooked since We want to keep it simple.
 Also, the kitchen is a bit dark without the electric light 🙂 We’ll likely be playing some cards or a board game or two.

-6. We’ll end it all with a sleepover on the living room floor, in front of the fireplace.
+7. We’ll end it all with a sleepover on the living room floor, in front of the fireplace.
 Just bring out some matresses and sleep the whole family together in the dark.
 Yep, this was the kids’ idea, but I have to admit it’s kind of cosy 🙂

 Wishing you a blessed Yule, whichever way you do (or don’t do) it.